-Education and training for hunters is provided through the Hunter Learning, Education and Accreditation Program (LEAP), administered by the NSW DPI Game Licensing Unit.
+Education and training for hunters is provided through the Hunter Learning, Education and Accreditation Program (LEAP), administered by NSW DPI Hunting.

 Ongoing education and training is an important part of regulated hunting in NSW.
 Hunter LEAP ensures that individuals seeking to hunt on public lands are suitably educated and that opportunities to improve skills and learn new techniques are available to all NSW Game Hunting Licence holders.